sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 ## 009_Python Booleans

-- Python Booleans
+1. Python Booleans

-- Boolean Values
+2. Boolean Values

-- Evaluate Values and Variables
+3. Evaluate Values and Variables

-- Most Values are True
+4. Most Values Are True

-- Some Values are False
+5. Some Values Are False

-- Functions can Return a Boolean
+6. Functions Can Return a Boolean

 ## 010_Python Operators